FanJiang2024/rxjs-way/src/@content/nextjs/data-fetching.md

 If i want to "GET" or "POST" data in a-folder/b-folder/page.tsx, I need to define a GET or POST function in a-folder/b-folder/api/route.ts.
 I can simply get these data through my browser: http://localhost:3000/a-folder/b-folder/api

-This alse means I need to <span style="color: red;">use some auth logic to protect my routes</span>.
+This alse means I need to use some auth logic to protect my routes.

 I can also access local database(is this a common scenario?) and cache data use fetch options and route handlers.